 A United States Department of State Travel Warning is currently in effect for Israel, the West Bank, and Gaza.
-State Department Travel Warnings may be viewed at United States Department of State website.
+State Department Travel Warnings may be viewed at the United States Department of State website.
 Students are advised to read the Travel Warning carefully and to also read the Country Information Sheet for Israel.
 The State Department issues Country Information Sheets for every country of the world with information on such matters as the health conditions, crime, unusual currency or entry requirements, any areas of instability, and the location of the nearest U.S. embassy or consulate in the subject country.

 Program Site: The Rothberg International School (RIS) at the Mt.
 Scopus campus of the Hebrew University of Jerusalem (HUJ).
 RIS welcomes over 1,200 study abroad students each year to pursue coursework while discovering the Israeli people, geography, culture, and politics.